Food Availability and Consumption

 ERS’s Food Availability data measure annual supplies of several hundred raw and semi-processed food commodities moving through the U.S. marketing system, providing per capita estimates of the types and amounts of food available to U.S. consumers over time and identifying shifts in eating patterns and food demand.
 A second data series covering 1970 onward—the Loss-Adjusted Food Availability data—adjusts for losses from the farmgate to the fork, including damaged products, spoilage, plate waste, and other losses to more closely approximate per capita consumption.

-According to ERS’s loss-adjusted food availability data, Americans consumed 1.5 cup-equivalents of dairy products per person per day in 1975 and in 2015—half the recommended amount for a 2,000-calorie-per-day diet.
+According to ERS’s loss-adjusted food availability data, Americans consumed 1.5 cup-equivalents of dairy products per person per day in 1976 and in 2016—half the recommended amount for a 2,000-calorie-per-day diet.
 While overall quantity is the same, the mix has changed.
 Fluid milk consumption has fallen from 0.9 to 0.5 cup per person per day, while cheese consumption has doubled.

-According to ERS’s loss-adjusted food availability data, Americans consumed 48.3 pounds per person of potatoes and 28.3 pounds of tomatoes in 2015.
-Just over 40 percent of potato consumption was frozen and 55 percent of tomato consumption was canned, as French fries and pizza sauce contribute to the high consumption of these two vegetables.
-The third highest vegetable—onions—came in at 7.7 pounds per person.
+According to ERS’s loss-adjusted food availability data, Americans consumed 46.4 pounds per person of potatoes and 29.6 pounds of tomatoes in 2016.
+Forty percent of potato consumption was frozen and 58 percent of tomato consumption was canned, as French fries and pizza sauce contribute to the high consumption of these two vegetables.
+The third highest vegetable—onions—came in at 8.7 pounds per person.